 Languages: English, German, Albanian, Serbo-Croat.

 Bubi is the Drive Albania Office Dog, a demanding and sometimes challenging role that requires him to sleep on the sofa, eat Bubi Food and fart in the back of Land Rovers.
-He was recruited from under a trash can in Tirana after an extensive interview process, and retains many useful connections in the local street dog community.
+He was recruited from under a trash can in Tirana after failing to find a permanent position with any other Albania travel company, and retains many useful connections in the local street dog community.